ManeuverOn/rfiv-server/README.md

 ## Available API Endpoints

-This code creates several API endpoints for saving and retrieving patient data from a MongoDB Atlas database.
 From the host `http://localhost:8080`, the following endpoints are available:

 * `POST /v1/patient`